Technology

 Mentioned in this article

-The company's recently filed annual report provides a detailed financial forecast.
-For 2025, Texas Instruments projects revenue of $17.68 billion with net income expected to reach $5.00 billion.
-Cash flow from operations is estimated at $7.15 billion.
-Notably, capital expenditures for 2026 are anticipated to decline to a range of $2 billion to $3 billion, signaling the conclusion of a period of elevated spending.
+In its recently filed annual report, Texas Instruments provided forward-looking financial metrics.
+The company projects 2025 revenue of $17.68 billion, with net income anticipated to reach $5.00 billion.
+Cash flow from operations is forecast at $7.15 billion.
+A significant data point for investors is the planned reduction in capital expenditures.
+For 2025, capex is projected at $4.55 billion, but the company expects this figure to taper to a range of $2 billion to $3 billion in 2026, signaling the nearing completion of a multi-year period of elevated investment in manufacturing capacity.

 Related Articles